openwisp/ansible-openwisp2/README.md

 Choose a working directory
 --------------------------

-Choose a working directory where to put the configuration of openwisp2.
+Choose a working directory **on your local machine** where to put the configuration of openwisp2.

 This will be useful when you will need to upgrade openwisp2.